Beyond Good & Evil (video game): Audio

 The soundtrack of Beyond Good & Evil was composed by Christophe Héral, who was hired by Ancel because of his background in film.
 Hubert Chevillard, a director with whom Ancel had worked in the past, had also worked with Héral on a television special, The Pantin Pirouette, and referred him to Ancel.
 Héral was assisted by Laetitia Pansanel, who orchestrated the pieces, and his brother Patrice Héral, who performed some of the sound effects and singing.

 The soundtrack incorporates a wide variety of languages and instruments from around the world.
 Mainly Bulgarian lyrics were chosen for the song "Propaganda", which plays in the game's Akuda Bar, to allude to the Soviet propaganda of the Cold War.
 It uses a recording of a telephone conversation by Héral with a female Bulgarian friend to represent the government's control of the media.
 It also incorporates Arabic string instruments and Indian percussion.
 A song called "Funky Mullah" was originally planned for the Akuda Bar, but it was replaced by "Propaganda" because Héral decided that its muezzin vocals, recorded on September 8, 2001, would have been in bad taste in the wake of the September 11 attacks.
 "Fun and Mini-games", a song that plays during hovercraft races and other minigames, includes Spanish lyrics.
 The lyrics for DomZ music were created from a fictional language with prominent rolling "r" sounds.
 The crashing metal sound effects of "Metal Gear DomZ", the music played during a boss fight, were recorded from the son of Héral's neighbor playing with scrap metal.
 The voices in the city of Hillys were also recorded by Héral himself.
-The music has never been published as an album, though it has been released in its entirety as a free download by Ubisoft.
+The music had not been initially published as an album and instead had been released in its entirety as a free download by Ubisoft.
+However, on June 26, 2024, Ubisoft announced the release of the entire soundtrack on double vinyl through Wayô Records to celebrate the 20th anniversary of the game and the 2024 remaster.
 The soundtrack is featured in the Video Games Live international concert tour.

-HD edition
+Release

+Beyond Good & Evil was first released for PlayStation 2 in North America on November 11, 2003, with versions for Microsoft Windows and Xbox following on December 2 of that same year.
+The GameCube version, which was initially scheduled to ship alongside the latter platforms, was delayed until December 10.
+The game was released in Europe for PlayStation 2 and Windows on November 14 and December 5, respectively.
+The GameCube and Xbox versions were released the following year on February 27, 2004.